 U.S. Customs and Border Protection checkpoint at Temecula.

-- The international border crossing in San Diego (San Ysidro) has the greatest volume of flow of humans at any international crossing in the entire world.
+- Tijuana, Mexico, located along the San Ysidro/San Diego border is now ranked the most violent City in the entire world!
+This international border crossing into San Diego also has the greatest volume of flow of humans at any international crossing in the entire world!
 From there, the I-15 Border Patrol Checkpoint at Temecula is among the largest ingress routes of illicit goods in the country into the United States AND the last line of defense.

 - Heavy traffic impedes the Border Patrol's ability to safely conduct vehicle stops and to provide emergency response or back-up to law enforcement and first responders along I-15.